ioggstream/python-course/scaling-mysql-with-python/00-intro.md

 Java and Python.
 Red Hat Certified Engineer and Virtualization Administrator.

 **Par-Tec** – Proud sponsor of this talk ;) Contributes to various FLOSS.
-    Provides expertise in:
+    Provides:

-  - IT Infrastructure \& Services
+  - IT Infrastructure \& Services expertise;
   - Business Intelligence solutions \+ Vertical Applications for the financial market.

 **Manage, replicate, scale** MySQL 5.6+ databases with python (and Docker).